 On the day of Maha Shivratri at midnight, Lord Shiva revealed his Lingam form.
 Thus devotees perform the Rudra Abhishek at midnight of Mahashivratri to worship the formless Sadashiv.

 Lord Shiva drank the poison Halahal that emerged during the churning of Kshir Sagar or the milky ocean and saved the world from humanity on this day.
-Due to the poison the Lord's throat turned as He came to be known as 'Neelkantha'.
+Due to the poison, the Lord's throat turned as He came to be known as 'Neelkantha'.

 Also on the night of Mahashivratri Lord Shiva is said to have revealed the Tandava, the dance of primordial conception, preservation, sustenance and destruction.
 On the day of Mahashivratri, Maa Parvati performed strict penance for Lord Shiva.

-SHITAL invites you, your family and friends to join us to celebrate Maha Shivratri on Wednesday, 26th Feb 2025.
+SHITAL invites you, your family and friends to join us to celebrate Maha Shivratri on Sunday, 15th Feb 2026.

 For Wembley and Leicester Temple :